-- Spread the mushroom duxelle onto the puff pastry leaving a 2 inch border.
+- Spread the mushroom duxelle onto the puff pastry leaving a 2-inch border.
 Place the tenderloin on top of the mushrooms and gently wrap the puff pastry around the beef covering it completely on all sides.
-Place the beef seem side down on a baking sheet that’s been sprayed with cooking spray.
+Place the beef seam side down on a baking sheet that’s been sprayed with cooking spray.

 - Brush the puff pastry with the egg wash and cut a few vents into the top of the puff pastry so that the steam can escape.

 - Cook the filet in the oven for 30 minutes.
-Remove from the oven, tent with foil and turn the oven down to 400 degrees.
-Place the beef back into the oven for an additional 20-25 minutes.
+Remove from the oven, tent with foil and turn the oven down to 400°F. Place the beef back into the oven for an additional 20-25 minutes.

 - Insert a meat thermometer into the thickest part of the filet.
-When the thermometer registers 125 degrees, take the beef out of the oven and place onto a board.
+When the thermometer registers 125°F, take the beef out of the oven and place onto a board.
 Cover with foil and let rest for 15 minutes.

 - Slice the beef into thick slices and serve.